wp-plugins/sexybookmarks/readme.txt

 == Frequently Asked Questions ==
+= The menu shows up as a regular list with no styling and no images! = Unfortunately, this is becoming a more prevalent problem recently and it's due to your WordPress theme not having the function reference `wp_head()` in the **header.php** file as it should.
+SexyBookmarks uses this function to hook the associated stylesheet and javascript files into the `<head>` of your document.
+So if it doesn't exist, then the stylesheet and/or javascript files won't be included on your site.

 = I see blank spaces where icons used to be! =
 This means that whatever service was previously in that space has been removed from the plugin either permanently or temporarily as we work out bugs or incorporate upgraded functionality.
 To remove the blank space, simply follow the detailed instructions found on the actual [FAQ Page](http://sexybookmarks.net/documentation/faq#17).